 Ben Lairig & YUMC compared

-They both share a similar name, but the two clubs have very different characters and offerings.
-They’ll both be happy to flake a rope for you, though.
+They have similar names, but the two clubs give very different characters and offerings.
+They’ll both happily build a belay for you, though.

-Ben Lairig Mountaineering, thought to be a spiritual offshoot of the University of Aberdeen’s Lairig club, can be seen as the university’s ‘big mountain’, exploratory or alpine/Winter mountaineering club.
-Ben Lairig’s weekend-long trips are always to the Lake District, Snowdonia or Scottish Highlands; the big mountainous regions of the UK.
-They also hold an annual trip to ranges abroad, recently including the High Atlas mountains, Isle of Skye and the Julian Alps – it’s always a Winter conditions destination.
+Ben Lairig Mountaineering is seen as the university’s ‘big mountain’, exploratory and alpine/Winter mountaineering club.
+Ben Lairig’s weekend-long trips are always to the Lake District, Snowdonia or Scottish Highlands – the big mountainous regions of the UK.
+They also hold an annual trip to ranges further afield, recently featuring the High Atlas mountains, Isle of Skye and the Julian Alps – it’s always a Winter conditions destination.
 Due to the nature of what they do Ben Lairig is not a competitive club, but are driven by a love for adventure in the mountains.

 Check out YUMC’s website here.